SWi1/polyphenol_estimator/webpages/preparing_diet_data_NHANES.md

     individuals we analyze.
-2.  **Dietary Interview** - “Individual Foods, First Day” and “Individual Foods, Second Day” - Diet data is stored in separate files which we will combine later.
+2.  **Dietary Interview** - “Individual Foods, First Day” and “Individual Foods, Second Day” - Diet data is stored in separate files which we will combine.
 3.  **Dietary Interview Technical Support File - Food Codes** - Contains three columns (food codes, a short food description, and a long food description)
+4.  **Dietary Total** - “Total Nutrient Intakes, First Day” and “Total Nutrient Intakes, Second Day”, data is stored in separate files which we will combine.
+We will use select total nutrients to QC our dietary data.

 ``` r
 # 1. Demographic data